mskcc/mimsi/README.md

 MiMSI is comprised of two main steps.
 The first is an NGS Vector creation stage, where the aligned reads are encoded into a form that can be interpreted by our model.
 The second stage is the actual evaluation, where we input the collection of microsatellite instances for a sample into the pre-trained model to determine a classification for the collection.
 For convenience, we've packaged both of these stages into a python script that executes them together.
 If you'd like to run the steps individually (perhaps to train the model from scratch) please see the section "Running Analysis Components Separately" below.

-More details on the MiMSI methods will be available in our pre-print, coming soon.
+More details on the MiMSI methods are available in out pre-print.

 ### Required files